|Leasing an Apartment||

-Pay your rent with check or money order.
+Pay your rent with a check or money order.
 Get a receipt for your rent.
 Keep copies of the checks or money orders and your receipts together in a safe place.

 You should note any damage, such as stains, broken appliances, etc. You should also check all electrical outlets and all appliances that are provided with the apartment to see if they are working.

 You should also make sure the toilet flushes property.
-Turn on the water in the kitchen and bathroom to see if they have proper water pressure, and check the ceiling for spots, which indicate possible leaks.
+Turn on the water in the kitchen and bathroom to see if they have proper water pressure, and check the ceiling for spots, which show possible leaks.

 If the landlord is not available or refuses to do a walk-through, you should walk through with a friend making note of any damage, and if possible, take pictures.

 Make sure the pictures show the damage that you noted.
-You should keep a copy of the list of damages and give a copy to your landlord requesting that he attach it to your lease.
+You should keep a copy of the list of damages and give a copy to your landlord asking that he attach it to your lease.